Kaede-Hanazawa/self-preferencing_airbnb/README.md

 The paper is available at [arXiv](https://arxiv.org/abs/2503.04489).

-Since my data includes the personal information of the hosts, I cannot share the data.
-However, I provide the code for the replication of the paper.
+Since my data includes personal information of the hosts, I cannot share the data publicly by my own decision.
+However, I can share it upon request.